-Seahawk cornerback Quinton Dunbar surrenders in Florida on armed robbery charges
+Seahawk cornerback Quinton Dunbar surrenders to Florida police on armed-robbery charges

 Baker surrendered earlier Saturday morning.

-Miramar Police announced Thursday afternoon that warrants had been issued for both Baker and Dunbar in connection with the incident.
+Miramar police announced Thursday afternoon that warrants had been issued for both Baker and Dunbar in connection with the incident.

 Grieco announced Friday he had affidavits from five witnesses — the same five who were in the initial police report — stating that Dunbar was not involved and that he hoped the warrant would be recalled.